Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 The exhibits date back to medieval times, with valuable pieces from the past of cities under Islamic and Christian rule.

-Many artifacts were discovered during the archaeological excavation of the Moorish castle, most notably a collection of pottery from the 11th century.
+Many artifacts were discovered during the archaeological excavation of the Moorish castle, most notably a pottery collection from the 11th century.

 - The ticket price is €3.50.